-Ryan is an engineer, carpenter, cook, backpacker, and certified overachiever.
+Ryan is an engineer, carpenter, cook, and backpacker.
 He’s a California-licensed professional engineer with nationwide experience in stormwater program compliance for hundreds of industrial sites, including ready-mix concrete plants, metal recyclers, and bulk marine terminals.

-In 2015, Ryan was named one of the Top 20 Under 40 in the construction and civil engineering industry by Engineering News-Record, and was also named one of the rising stars in the stormwater industry by Stormwater Solutions.
-He holds an M.S. in Civil Engineering from the University of Maryland and a B.S. in Biology and Geology from Tufts University.
+In 2015, Ryan was named one of the Top 20 Under 40 in the construction and civil engineering industry by Engineering News-Record

 Azad is a software architect, engineer and passionate technologist.
 His core ethos is that creativity is paramount and that even logical problems should be pursued in that same spirit.
 When he’s not developing products he enjoys writing music and cooking.